fybrik/fybrik/site/docs/tasks/add-vault-plugin.md

-# Configure a new HashiCorp Vault Plugin
+# Adding a new HashiCorp Vault Plugin

-The following steps show how to configure a new [Vault secret plugin](../concepts/vault_plugins.md) for Fybrik.
+The following steps show how to add a new [Vault secret plugin](../concepts/vault_plugins.md) for Fybrik.
+More information on the process can be found in this [blog](https://www.hashicorp.com/blog/building-a-vault-secure-plugin).

 ## Before you begin

 Ensure that you have the [Vault v1.9.x](https://www.vaultproject.io/downloads) to execute [Vault CLI](https://www.vaultproject.io/docs/commands) commands.

-## Steps to use the plugin
+## Steps to add the plugin

 1. [Login into Vault](https://www.vaultproject.io/docs/commands/login)